Amanda Barnes Smith

-Amanda Barnes Smith (February 22, 1809 — June 30, 1886) was an American Mormon pioneer.
-She survived the Haun's Mill massacre of 1838 in Missouri.
+Amanda Barnes Smith (February 22, 1809 – June 30, 1886) was an American Mormon pioneer.
+She survived the Hawn's Mill massacre of 1838 in Missouri.
 She also helped organize the first Relief Society in Salt Lake City.

 Early life

 Amanda Barnes was born on February 22, 1809, in Becket, Massachusetts, to Ezekiel and Fanny Johnson Barnes.
 She was the fifth of their nine children.
 Her father did not belong to any religious denomination.
 Her mother was Presbyterian.
 After her birth, the family moved to Ohio, where she grew up.

 Conversion

 Amanda Barnes married Warren Smith when she was 18.
 He was a blacksmith.
 She joined the Campbellites when Sidney Rigdon and Orson Hyde shared their beliefs with her.
 While her husband did not join with her, he consented.
 She was baptized by Rigdon.

 After she had a set of twins, Alma and Alvira, missionaries from the Church of Christ taught her of their beliefs.
 She was taught by Simeon Carter.
 She was baptized on April 1, 1831, and her husband was baptized shortly thereafter.
 In 1832, the family moved to Kirtland, Ohio, selling their house in Amherst, Ohio.
 Her parents did not approve of their decision to convert and wished to never see them again.
 As members of the church, she and her husband helped establish the Kirtland Bank and build the Kirtland Temple.